sdesalas/melbourne-hackathons/README.md

 ![Melbourne Hackathons](melbourne-hackathons.jpg)

 To add a hackathon to this list, please submit an issue or fork this repo and submit a pull request.
-Inspired by the [Hackathon-Calendar](https://github.com/japacible/Hackathon-Calendar) repo.

 ## 2017